cesanta/mongoose/docs/README.md

 - `struct mg_connection *c` - a connection that received an event
 - `int ev` - an event number, defined in mongoose.h.
-For example, when data arrives on an inbound connection, ev would be `MG_EV_RECV`.
+For example, when data arrives on an inbound connection, ev would be `MG_EV_RECV`
 - `void *ev_data` - points to the event-specific data, and it has a different meaning for different events.
 For example, for an `MG_EV_RECV` event, `ev_data` is an `int *` pointing to the number of bytes received from a remote peer and saved into the `c->recv` IO buffer.
 The exact meaning of `ev_data` is described for each event.
-Protocol-specific events usually have `ev_data` pointing to structures that hold protocol-specific information.
+Protocol-specific events usually have `ev_data` pointing to structures that hold protocol-specific information
-- `void *fn_data` - a user-defined pointer for the connection, which is a placeholder for application-specific data.
-Mongoose does not use that pointer.
-An event handler can store any kind of information there
+- `void *fn_data` - a user-defined pointer for the connection, which is a placeholder for application-specific data

 ## Events